osu-cs493-599-sp24/final-project-team-3/README.md

 ## API Endpoints

-The API endpoints are defined in the OpenAPI specification and can be viewed in the Swagger editor.
+The API endpoints are defined in the OpenAPI specification (openapi.yaml) and can be viewed in the Swagger editor( https://editor.swagger.io).
 Below are some key endpoints:

 - **User Authentication**
   - `POST /users`